 There are a number of smaller forestry companies and private owners in the Tasman District.
-These companies and private owners are typically more limited in their resources.
-A number of these companies hold various consents to track and undertake in-stream works.
-Some issues of non-compliance were detected around culverting and sediment controls.
+These companies and private owners are typically more limited in their resources and as a result most complaints associated with forestry arise from their activities.
+Several companies hold various consents to track and undertake in-stream works.
+Some issues of Non-compliance were detected around culverting and sediment controls.